Mission to the Unknown: Production

+Release and reception

-The recreation premiered on the Doctor Who YouTube channel on 9 October 2019 at 5:50 p.m., exactly 54 years after its original broadcast.
-A behind-the-scenes documentary about the recreation was also released, created by YouTuber Josh Snares.
-The Guardian's Martin Belam described the recreation as "effective", praising the Varga plants and Dalek death effect, but noted that the source material itself was "a bit stilted, stagey and even slapstick at points", calling it "an interesting curiosity rather than a 'must see'".
-Erik Amaya of Comicon.com similarly felt that the dated techniques "make the 25-minute story feel slower than it actually is" but that this was "the whole point of the project", lauding the accuracy of the recreation.
+The recreation premiered on the Doctor Who YouTube channel on 9 October 2019 at 5:50 p.m., exactly 54 years after the episode's original broadcast.
+A behind-the-scenes documentary about the recreation, created by YouTuber Josh Snares, was released on YouTube.
+The Guardian's Martin Belam described the recreation as "effective", praising the Varga plants and Dalek death effect, but noted the source material itself was "a bit stilted, stagey and even slapstick at points", calling it "an interesting curiosity rather than a 'must see'".
+Erik Amaya of Comicon.com similarly felt the dated techniques "make the 25-minute story feel slower than it actually is" but this was "the whole point of the project", lauding the accuracy of the recreation.
 The episode was awarded a Special Jury Prize at the Learning on Screen Awards in 2020.